-Bicycles have been around for more than 200 years now and were far from a high-growth industry before 2020.
-But then, COVID-19 happened.
+Bicycles have been around for more than 200 years but were far from a high-growth industry before 2020 when bike sales exploded during the pandemic.
+However, the years following the worst of the pandemic have been a different story.

 Someone on a highway riding a bike overlooking a mountain.